CBD oil is all the rage right now, and if you can think of an ailment, there’s somebody somewhere touting that CBD oil can help.

 While rats are common test subjects in clinical trials due to the fact their genetic and biological characteristics are very similar to humans, interest is also growing in the use of CBD for dog arthritis.

 This is perhaps not surprising considering arthritis in dogs can lead to pain, inflammation, trouble sleeping and separation anxiety.

 A 2018 study into clinical efficacy of cannabidiol treatment in osteoarthritic dogs “showed a significant decrease in pain”, before concluding that “2 mg/kg of CBD twice daily can help increase comfort and activity in dogs with OA.”

 This study also echoed the importance of full-spectrum or broad-spectrum CBD oil, noting that “The industrial hemp product used in this study is a proprietary strain-specific extract of the cannabinoids outlined in the methods with relatively high concentrations of CBD and lesser quantities of other cannabinoids as well as small amounts of terpenes that may have synergistic effects often termed the ‘entourage effect.’

 While plenty more research and clinical testing is required, existing evidence is pre-clinical but it is accumulating.

 With discoveries like those listed above taking place in recent years, and CBD becoming a mainstream trending product, studies are accelerating rapidly and our understanding of cannabinoids is expanding constantly.

-We would recommend keeping an eye on our blog for regular updates around the science of CBD oil, but if you’re ready to give CBD a try yourself, a tested high quality broad-spectrum CBD oil will ensure you avoid any low quality products and experience the full entourage effect!
+We would recommend keeping an eye on our blog for regular updates around the science of CBD oil, but if you’re ready to give CBD a try yourself, a tested high-quality CBD oil will ensure you avoid any poor experiences and enjoy the full entourage effect!